paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 <a id="section-1389"></a>
 ## § 1389.
 De minimis rule
-**(a) Reduction of unfunded vested benefits allocable to employer withdrawn from plan** Except in the case of a plan amended under subsection (b) of this section, the amount of the unfunded vested benefits allocable under [section 1391 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1391) to an employer who withdraws from a plan shall be reduced by the smaller of—
+**(a) Reduction of unfunded vested benefits allocable to employer withdrawn from plan** Except in the case of a plan amended under subsection (b), the amount of the unfunded vested benefits allocable under [section 1391 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1391) to an employer who withdraws from a plan shall be reduced by the smaller of—

 (1) ¾ of 1 percent of the plan’s unfunded vested obligations (determined as of the end of the plan year ending before the date of withdrawal), or